-Biden to meet eastern flank NATO leaders amid Russia worries
+Biden: Putin’s suspension of US arms treaty ‘big mistake’

 Biden met Tuesday in Warsaw with Moldovan President Maia Sandu, who last week claimed Moscow was behind a plot to overthrow her country’s government using external saboteurs.

 Sandwiched between Ukraine and Romania and one of Europe’s poorest countries, the Eastern European nation has had historic ties to Russia but wants to join the 27-nation European Union.
-Biden in his remarks endorsed Moldova’s bid to join the EU
+Biden in his remarks endorsed Moldova’s bid to join the EU.

 “I’m proud to stand with you and the freedom-loving people of Moldova,” Biden said of Sandu and her country in his Tuesday address.